microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessCustomer.md

   - `[EmailAddress <String>]`: The email address of the person.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
   - `[Id <String>]`: Read-only.
-  - `[Addresses <IMicrosoftGraphPhysicalAddress[]>]`: Addresses associated with the customer, including home, business and other addresses.
+  - `[Addresses <IMicrosoftGraphPhysicalAddress1[]>]`: Addresses associated with the customer, including home, business and other addresses.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.
     - `[PostOfficeBox <String>]`: The post office box number.